DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 }
 ```

-To draw a sample triangle, we will use these following parameters:
+To draw a sample triangle, we will use the following parameters:
 ```C++
     Pixel pxla(261, 111, 255, 0, 0, 255);
     Pixel pxlb(411, 400, 0, 255, 0, 255);